 Although progress can be incremental, unions secure very tangible benefits for their members.
 On average, public higher educational employees (including graduate employees and tenure track and non-tenure track faculty) receive higher pay than those without unions.
 (ILR Review).
 Nationally, unionized workers make 27% more than their non-unionized peers.

 Unions also commonly negotiate toward items like yearly cost of living adjustments, guaranteed parental leave, lower or eliminated supplemental fees, defined instructional workloads, defined leave policies, and clear grievance procedures that protect graduate employees.
 The most recent contract for the 13,000 workers of the University of California Student-Worker Union UAW 2865 includes a 17% raise over 4 years, $1350/semester childcare subsidies, 6 weeks of paid parental leave, grievable access to lactation stations and gender-neutral bathrooms, a program to ensure access to professional options for undocumented students that are equivalent to those available to all graduate students, and established Campus Committees for a voice in workload intensity.
 These items are not exhaustive of all things negotiated for in contracts.

 + Who negotiates the contract, and will members be able to vote on it?

 A bargaining team would be selected by the union membership, and and would include representatives from a wide variety of academic fields and pay-scales.
 The bargaining team would formally survey members of the bargaining unit prior to negotiation to determine contract priorities.
 Members must vote to ratify any negotiated contract; it is not uncommon for negotiations to continue if members have rejected a proposed contract.

-I’m afraid my stipend will go down – is that true?
++ I’m afraid my stipend will go down with a union – is that true?

 No. We would be committed to contractually ensuring that current wages do not decrease.
 Further, any negotiated contract must be voted upon and ratified by members.